 Very Small Operations

-If you have one or two backyard ponds and youâre the only person working them, the labor cost comparison doesnât apply the same way, since youâre doing the testing yourself regardless.
+If you have one or two backyard ponds and youâre the only person working them, the labor comparison doesnât apply the same way, since youâre doing the testing yourself regardless.
 At that scale, the Omni Genesis Lite with a single DO-P100 sensor is still worth it for the overnight alert capability alone, but the full multi-parameter setup may be harder to justify purely on financial terms.

 Backup Verification

 Even with IoT monitoring, smart operators do periodic manual spot-checks.
 Sensors can drift.
 Biofouling can affect readings.
-A weekly manual verification with a calibrated handheld meter is cheap insurance and good practice.
+A weekly manual verification with a calibrated handheld meter is sensible insurance and good practice.
 The IoT system handles the 24/7 continuous monitoring; manual testing handles the âtrust but verifyâ quality assurance.

 Parameters Not Easily Automated

 Some water quality parameters are still best tested manually or in a lab.
 Specific pathogen tests, detailed mineral profiles, certain heavy metals: these arenât practical to monitor continuously with in-situ sensors.
-Your lab testing budget doesnât go away with IoT; it just gets focused on the things that actually require lab work.
+Your lab testing doesnât go away with IoT; it just gets focused on the things that actually require lab work.

 Startup Farms Testing the Concept

 If youâre just getting into aquaculture and arenât sure about your long-term commitment, starting with manual testing is reasonable.
 But weâd strongly suggest investing in at least a basic DO monitoring system from day one.
-Dissolved oxygen is the parameter most likely to kill your stock overnight, and a Genesis Lite controller with a single dissolved oxygen sensor is a smaller investment than losing your first crop.
+Dissolved oxygen is the parameter most likely to kill your stock overnight, and a Genesis Lite controller with a single dissolved oxygen sensor is a far smaller commitment than losing your first crop.

 The Hybrid Approach